Arronk/My-Coding-Journey/log.md

 Added several new sections to the webpage and lots of animations and functionality.
 Should have all of part 2 completed tomorrow night and onto the final part to make the site responsive.

+## Day 56: 04.06.2018

+### Progress: Finally finished the monster Part 2 of the Natours Project

+Pretty unproductive night.
+Hit a few hiccups in the code along that delayed me, then I helped some guys on gitter with their code.
+I also realised tonight even though I could copy the elements of this particular website again I still have a lot of trouble doing something on my own from scratch.
+I have to get better at designing the layout and framework of the page.